Feeling stressed? Having trouble falling asleep? A roll in the hay may be just what you need to chase away insomnia and catch some z’s.

 Ironically, the more sleep-deprived you are, the less chance you have of sleeping uninterrupted during the night.
 Or, you may have sleep-related disorders like sleep apnea, restless leg syndrome, or periodic leg movement disorder (PLMD).
 By finding ways to get more consistent shuteye, you may find that you rest better throughout the night and your sex life improves.

-Consider getting a more comfortable mattress, especially if you’re waking up feeling sore or stiff (see our top picks for sleep apnea here and for restless leg syndrome here).
+Consider getting a more comfortable mattress, especially if you’re waking up feeling sore or stiff (see our top picks the best beds for sleep apnea).
 If you have a condition like sleep apnea or another disorder, check with your doctor to make sure you’re treating the symptoms correctly.

 When you get adequate amounts of rest, you tend to stop worrying about little things, which allows you to enjoy time with your partner more.
 If your routine has been relegated to weekend sex only, make it a point to schedule both longer bedtime and fun sexy time during the week.